al1radix/sparql_fdw/README.md

 ## Installation

-### Install of multicorn
+### Installation of multicorn

 As the original multicorn sources are somewhat outdated, use multicorn2 instead.
 Please follow the installation guide on https://github.com/pgsql-io/multicorn2

-### CentOs/RockyLinux install with postgresql installed from PGDG repository
+### CentOS/RockyLinux install with postgresql installed from PGDG repository

 #### Installation of needed packages